caolan/magery/README.md

 ## Aims

 * Make your progressive enhancement of multi-page websites easier
+* Be agnostic of your backend language
 * Be relatively small in filesize, as your enhancements may also be small
-* Be agnostic of your backend language
 * Provide clean separation between your data and markup
 * Prove that you don't _need_ a 'single page app' to write JavaScript that is sophisticated, yet maintainable

-You might also like to read the [blog post][blog-post] that started this project (Magery syntax has since been updated).
+You might also like to read the [blog post][blog-post] that started this (Magery syntax has since been updated).

 ## Download